BarbossHack/crates-io/README.md

 2. **Shortcut Commands**: Update all dependencies with just one command for a seamless workflow.

-3. **Doc.rs integration**: Explore comprehensive documentation for Rust, including crates, libraries, and more, with the seamless integration of [Doc.rs](https://doc.rs/).
+3. **Docs.rs integration**: Explore comprehensive documentation for Rust, including crates, libraries, and more, with the seamless integration of [Docs.rs](https://docs.rs/).

 4. **Alternate registries**: Crates-io support your alternate registries without any configuration.